COVID-19 Pandemic and Your Heart Health

 Decline in mental and/or emotional health

-A Kaiser Family Foundation (KFF) poll found that 53% of adults in the United States reported their mental health had been negatively impacted by the pandemic due to increased worry and stress.
-In discussing the “head-heart connection” with the American Heart Association, Nieca Goldberg, MD, medical director for the Joan H. Tisch Center for Women’s Health at NYU’s Langone Medical Center, shared, ““Stress can increase hormones like adrenaline and cortisol, and can impact your blood pressure and heart rate.”
+A Kaiser Family Foundation (KFF) poll found that 53 percent of adults in the United States reported their mental health had been negatively impacted by the pandemic due to increased worry and stress.
+In discussing the “head-heart connection” with the American Heart Association, Nieca Goldberg, MD, medical director for the Joan H. Tisch Center for Women’s Health at New York University’s Langone Medical Center, shared, “Stress can increase hormones like adrenaline and cortisol, and can impact your blood pressure and heart rate.”

 Increase in alcohol and/or substance abuse